Navin Kartik

 Navin Kartik is an American economist.
-He is a professor of economics at Columbia University.
+He is a professor of economics at Yale University.

 Biography

 Kartik received his B.A. from Brandeis University and Ph.D. from Stanford University.
 He was a member of the Institute for Advanced Study from 2007 to 2008.
 He taught at University of California, San Diego from 2004 to 2009 before joining the Columbia faculty.
+He left Columbia in 2025 to join Yale University.
 His research has focused on applied game theory and political economy.

 Kartik was elected a fellow of the Econometric Society in 2022.
 He was also a recipient of a Sloan Research Fellowship in 2010.
 In 2023 he became Editor of the American Economic Journal: Microeconomics; he also received the Lenfest Distinguished Faculty award at Columbia.